armadaproject/armada/docs/retry_policies.md

 1. A run's pod fails on a cluster.
 2. The executor's error categorizer inspects the failure and assigns a category and subcategory, for example `oom` or `internal` / `node-failure`.
 3. When the category is configured with `action: Delete`, the executor deletes the failed pod and confirms it is gone.
-This frees the pod name for the next attempt.
+This frees the pod name for the next attempt (see [Pod naming and collision avoidance](#pod-naming-and-collision-avoidance)).
 4. The executor reports the failed run, with its category, to the scheduler.
 5. The scheduler looks up the retry policy attached to the job's queue and evaluates the rules against the category.
 The first matching rule decides.
 6. On a `Retry` verdict within budget, the scheduler requeues the same job: same job id, a new run, and any mutations from the rule applied.
 On a `Fail` verdict, or an exhausted budget, the job fails terminally with the category attached.